 Dotted throughout this spectacular landscape and along the banks of these rivers are a few, award winning Joint Venture conservancy lodges, while the Khowarib Schlucht, a deep canyon formed where the Hoanib River cuts through the mountains east of Khowarib, and the small towns of Opuwo, Puros and Sesfontein offer interesting sites, and camping and lodge alternatives.

 The north west is also home to the world's only free-roaming population of black rhinos.
-Solitary and endangered, the black rhinos are monitored and protected by Save the Rhino Trust Namibia, Rhino Rangers, conservancy game guards and Namibia's Ministry of Environment and Tourism.
+Solitary and endangered, the black rhinos are monitored and protected by Save the Rhino Trust Namibia, Rhino Rangers, conservancy game guards and Namibia's Ministry of Environment, Forestry and Tourism.

 Community forests dotted with large acacias, bulbous moringas and different types of commiphora trees from which the Himba sustainably harvest the resin to use it on their skins are found in the Marienfluss, Orupembe and Puros conservancies.